 The first expanded shipyard construction phase includes the hull fabrication workshop, paint workshops, open land-based construction area with a floating transfer dry dock for the ship and offshore structure construction and outfitting workshops.
-All the facilities within the first expanded phase of construction will be put to operation in 2019.
 The hull fabrication workshop and paint workshops started operation in 2016.
 An authorization to start up the open land-based construction area was issued in August 2017.

 The pilot project is scheduled for delivery in 2019.
 As more stages come into operation, the capacity to build more complicated ships and offshore structures with a deeper draft will be enhanced.